KNIMEandR/GettingCleaningData_CourseProject/CodeBook.md

 # Preparations outside R

-The zip file with the raw-data has been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extracted to the folder "01 - RAW-DATA" in the project directory.
+The zip file with the raw-data has been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extracted in the project directory.

 # Preprocessing